-One of the criteria that some in the gun media as well as end users judge a pistol by is whether it digests a diverse array of ammunition.
+One of the criteria that some in the gun media as well as buyers use to judge a pistol is whether it digests a diverse array of ammunition.
 Brass case, steel case, multiple brands of FMJ, JHP maybe even flat-tops, JSP, hard cast and so on.

-It’s a decent predictor of reliability, as a gun that reliably cycles lots of ammunition well will work well if you have to use a different brand than your usual stuff.
-That means the gun runs well to a greater degree than a gun that’s more finicky about what it’s fed.
+It’s a decent predictor of reliability, as a gun that reliably cycles lots of different kinds of ammunition well will work well if you have to use a different brand or type than your usual stuff.
+That means you can expect the gun to run well to a greater degree than a gun that’s more finicky about what it’s fed.

 Guns are machines.
 Simple machines, but machines all the same and like other machines, they function best within certain parameters.
-Car guys have their preferred brand of oil whether it’s Castrol GTX, Valvoline, Quaker or whatever it may be.
+Car guys have their preferred brand of oil whether it’s Castrol GTX, Valvoline, Quaker State or whatever.
 It’s generally well known that it’s a good practice to find the brand or brands of ammunition your gun likes best and shoots most accurately and stick with those.

-The modern gun owner will do almost all of the shooting they do in their lifetime on a gun range, and what people use most there is FMJ.
-And most often it’s one of the cheaper versions like Winchester white box, American Eagle, Herters, Blazer and so on.
+The modern gun owner will do almost all of the shooting they do in their lifetime on a gun range, and what people use most there is FMJ target ammunition.
+And most often, it’s one of the cheaper versions like Winchester white box, American Eagle, Herter’s, Blazer and so on.

-Most of these are incredibly common and widely available.
-Very few gun stores only carry obscure surplus ammo that nobody’s sure about.
-Most of these are very affordable.
-In my observation – and your mileage will vary – shooting steel-case TulAmmo only saves about a dollar (maybe two) over WWB, or American Eagle.
+Most gun stores carry a range of ammo to choose from.
+Very few only carry obscure surplus ammo that nobody’s sure about.
+In my observation — and your mileage will vary — shooting cheap(er) steel-case stuff like TulAmmo only saves about a dollar (maybe two) over Winchester White Box, Remington, or American

-In short, it isn’t really important to buy a gun that shoots any and all ammo.
-If your gun fits you and you shoot it well, and you identify the one or two brands your gun loves to shoot…what else really matters?
+In the end, if your gun fits you and you shoot it well, and you identify the one or two brands and types that work best in your gun…what else really matters?

 What about you, though?
 How many different brands do you actually buy and use on a regular basis?